r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **Optimize Unlimited Keywords**
 Unlike other plugins, Rank Math SEO lets you optimize your posts for **unlimited focus keywords** per post.
 5 by default.
 Increase by adding this [filter](https://rankmath.com/kb/filters-hooks-api-developer/#unlimited-keywords).

+* **Content AI**
+Rank Math is the FIRST & ONLY SEO plugin that uses AI to help you write content.
+Your personal AI Assistant for creating SEO friendly content.
+Our Content AI takes all the hassle out of writing.
+It ensures that the content you write is not only great for your visitors, but for search engines (SEO) as well.
+[Learn how to use Content AI for writing SEO optimized content that ranks](https://rankmath.com/kb/how-to-use-content-ai/).

 * **Google Search Console Integration**
 Rank Math SEO saves you a ton of time by integrating with Google Search Console and displaying important information about your website right inside WordPress.